protee/woc_Colours/README.md

 - **mn** – A custom space
 - **4d** – Native 4D theme colors
 - **svg** – Standard SVG colors
-- **web** – Standard web colors[reference:1]
+- **web** – Standard web colors

 ### Intelligent Color Editor
 A single long integer can store both Stroke and Fill properties, each potentially from a different color space.
-The editor UI dynamically resizes when switching spaces to maintain perfectly squared color samples and seamlessly manages conversions between spaces.[reference:2]
+The editor UI dynamically resizes when switching spaces to maintain perfectly squared color samples and seamlessly manages conversions between spaces.

 ### Comprehensive Tools
 - **Ready‑to‑Use Widgets** – Includes color pickers, menus, and other UI elements for seamless integration.
 - **Color Processing** – Provides common utilities for color manipulation and treatment.
 - **Extended Libraries** – Features libraries for `rgb`, `colour`, `color`, and `svg` operations.
-- **Pattern Library** – A collection of “delicious” patterns from Hero Patterns, complete with an embedded editor for customization.[reference:3]
+- **Pattern Library** – A collection of “delicious” patterns from Hero Patterns, complete with an embedded editor for customization.

 ### Advantages of Indexed Colors
 - Stroke and Fill combined in one long integer.